rttomlinson/mjbikepage/README.md

 Sass
 Nunjucks for HTML Templating (templates and pages directory) Gulp - Task Runner
+ImageMagik
 -----------------------------
 Data for building HTML is in data.json

+Future exploration:

+* Front-end Frameworks
+* Babel - As browser support requires
+* Explore Shims and Polyfills - As browser support requires
+* Modernizer - As browser support requires
+* Minifying/Uglifying code
+* SVG logos and buttons
+* Setting up automated cross-browser Javascript testing https://philipwalton.com/articles/learning-how-to-set-up-automated-cross-browser-javascript-unit-testing/

+Thank you for looking over this project and please let me know if you have any questions.

+Project Notes:

 Notes:
 1. Add normalize.scss